MoserMichael/pythonimportplayground/README.md

 ```

 That makes sense: the call of  ```module_foo.print_foo("some stuff: ", 42)``` is just a short form for a regular object call ```module_foo.__dict__['module_foo'].print_foo("some stuff :", 42)``` An imported module is just an instance of a module object, where each exported class or method is a member of that module object!

+Interesting that even names with a leading underscore are visible via import of a module (although pylint is giving a warning if you use them, and this is regarded as very bad style).
+Importing from a package does not expose these symbols (unless defined in the ```__init__.py``` module)

 Please note: in this case ```module_foo``` is also listing all modules imported by the imported module (like module ```datetime```)